void-rs/void/README.md

 log debugging info to a file.

-setting the `EDITOR` environment variable will allow you to specify which text editor is opened when hitting `^k` on a node whose name begins with `txt: `.  defaults to vim.
+setting the `EDITOR` environment variable will allow you to specify which text editor is opened when hitting `C-k` on a node whose name begins with `txt: `.  defaults to vim.

 #### notes